An infinite family of exotic subgroups of hyperbolic groups: A criterion for exotic subgroups of hyperbolic groups

-\begin{proof} By \cite{Mosher1996}, $Q$ is hyperbolic and thus contains an element of infinite order.
+\begin{proof} The quotient $Q$ is hyperbolic and thus contains an element of infinite order by \cite[Theorem~A]{Mosher1996}.
 Let $\gamma$ denote the lift of such an element to $G$.
 Then $G$ contains a subgroup $\langle H , \gamma \rangle \simeq H \rtimes \Z$.
+If $H$ is one-ended, then by Lemma~\ref{one-ended} $H$ is the fundamental group of a closed hyperbolic surface and $\mathrm{cd}_{\Z}(H) = 2$.

-If $H$ is one-ended then the result follows by Lemma~\ref{one-ended}.
-If $H$ is two-ended then it is isomorphic to the infinite cyclic group, and $G \simeq \Z \rtimes \Z$ is virtually $\Z^2$ and thus it is not hyperbolic.
+If $H$ is two-ended then it is isomorphic to the infinite cyclic group and $G \simeq \Z \rtimes \Z$.
+But then $G$ is virtually $\Z^2$ and thus it cannot be hyperbolic.

 Suppose that $H$ is infinitely-ended.
 Let $H = H_1 \ast \ldots \ast H_n \ast F_k$ be the Grushko decomposition of $H$.
 Fix a lift $t\in G$ of a generator of the infinite cyclic group.
 Let $\phi \in \mathrm{Aut}(H)$ be the automorphism of $H$ induced by the conjugation action of $t$ on $H$ in $G$.
 Then $\phi$ permutes the conjugacy classes of the subgroups $H_i$.
-Hence for all $i$, there exists $x_i \in G$ such that where $\iota_{x_i}$ denotes the inner automorphism of $G$ with respect to $x_i$.
+Hence for all $i$, there exists $x_i \in G$ such that where $\mathrm{Ad}_{x_i}$ denotes the inner automorphism of $G$ which acts by conjugation with $x_i$.
 Note that each $H_i$ is one-ended, torsion-free hyperbolic.
 If there exists some $H_i$ which is not a surface group, then by Lemma~\ref{one-ended} $G$ is not hyperbolic.
-The result follows. \end{proof}
+Moreover, if $H = H_1 \ast \ldots \ast H_n \ast F_k$ then the cohomological dimension of $H$ satisfies \end{proof}

-We note that the special case of Theore~\ref{main} when $Q \simeq \Z$ was already observed by Peter Brinkmann in his thesis \cite{BrinkmannThesis2000}.
-The author would like to thank Daniel Groves for point this out.
+We note that the special case of \cref{main} when $Q \simeq \Z$ was observed by Peter Brinkmann in his thesis \cite{BrinkmannThesis2000}.
+The author would like to thank Daniel Groves for pointing this out.

+We end this subsection by outlining the proof of \cref{cor_locally_hyperbolic}.
+Let $G$ be a locally hyperbolic torsion-free group which fibres algebraically.
+Then the kernel $H$ of the fibration of $G$ is hyperbolic and thus by \cref{main}, it is a free product of closed surface groups and a free group.
+Arguing as in the proof of \cref{main}, $\mathrm{cd}_{\Z}(H) \leq 2$ and by \eqref{eq:sesincd}, This proves the first part of \cref{cor_locally_hyperbolic}.

+For the second part, note that $H$ is of type $\mathrm{FP}(\mathbb{Q})$ and thus by Fel'dman's \cref{Feldman}, $\mathrm{cd}_{\mathbb{Q}}(G) = \mathrm{cd}_{\mathbb{Q}}(H) + 1$.
+The cohomological dimension of $H$ over $\mathbb{Q}$ is bounded above by 2, and it is exactly equal to 2 when at least one of the components of the free product decomposition of $H$ is a closed surface group.
+This proves the second part of \cref{cor_locally_hyperbolic}.